jasonyost/numble/README.md

   initialValue: undefined, // if set numble will set the initial value of the control to this instead of 0 if the field does not already contain a value
   allowScroll: true, // if set to false numble won't bind to the mouse scroll event.
   incrementText: "&#x25B2;", // numble will display this text for increment
-  decrementText: "&#x25BC;" // numble will display this text for decrement
+  decrementText: "&#x25BC;", // numble will display this text for decrement
-  allowEdit: true // if set to false numble control will not be content editable });
+  allowEdit: true, // if set to false numble control will not be content editable
+  hideButtonsOnMinMax: false // if set to true and includeButtons is true, will hide the increment and decrement buttons if the min or max values are reached
+});
 ```